hufman/medialinkfs/README.md

   Multiple sets, such as TV and Movies, can be organized into the same directory.
 For example, a global Actors directory could be generated, containing each actor's movie and tv appearances.

+* Chainable metadata parsers

+  Parsers can use the information discovered by previous parsers in the parser list.
+For example, the quantizer plugin adds a decade value based on the year found by other plugins.

 Installation
 ------------